Field choice problem in persistent homology: Introduction

 \begin{question} When is $D_q(\X; \Bbbk)$ independent of the choice of the field $\Bbbk$? \end{question}

-To consider Question~\ref{q:cond}, it is desirable for the following proposition to hold since $H_q(X_t; \Zint)$ is often free for every $t$ in practical cases. \begin{proposition}[Incorrect!]
-If $H_q(X_t; \Zint)$ is free for every $t \in T$, the persistent homology $H_q(\X; \Bbbk)$ has the same decomposition for any field $\Bbbk$. \end{proposition} However, we have a counterexample of this proposition (Fig.~\ref{fig:mobius}).
-Let $M$ be a M\"obius strip and $\partial M$ be its boundary.
+To consider Question~\ref{q:cond}, it is desirable for the following proposition to hold since $H_q(X_t; \Zint)$ is often free for every $t$ in practical cases. \begin{conj}[Incorrect!]
+If $H_q(X_t; \Zint)$ is free for every $t \in T$, then the persistent homology $H_q(\X; \Bbbk)$ has the same decomposition for any field $\Bbbk$. \end{conj} However, we have a counterexample of this proposition (Fig.~\ref{fig:mobius}). \begin{example} Let $M$ be a M\"obius strip and $\partial M$ be its boundary.
 Both $H_1(\partial M; \Zint)$ and $H_1(M; \Zint)$ are isomorphic to $\Zint$, and the homomorphism

 is isomorphic to

 and the interval decomposition on $\R$ and $\Zint_2$ gives the different decomposition as follows:

 In this example, both $H_1(\partial M; \Zint)$ and $H_1(M; \Zint)$ are free, but $H_1(M, \partial M; \Zint) \simeq \Zint_2$ and this is not free.
 This fact is key to the different diagrams.
 Section~\ref{sec:example} shows some other examples.